Maksim99745/CV/README.md

 ## About Me

-I am a Front-End Developer with 1.5 years of experience.
-Successfully finished 15-month training at EPAM Group.
+Front-end Developer with 2 years of experience.
-Currently, I work on a major HR platform at [PRYANIKY](https://pryaniky.com/en/hr-platform-pryaniky/).
-My primary specialization is React.
-I am fluent in English, Turkish, and Serbian.
-In my free time, I enjoy cycling and going to the gym.
+ Currently working on a large HR platform, where I develop features using React, estimate development effort and cost, build components and commercial modules, and fix bugs for clients such as the Moscow
+ Exchange, Armtek, Baltika, Alfa
+Leasing, and others.
+I also have experience developing a live online store — @paybrobot.

 ## Stack and Tools